Blog Archive

 My Table Top Photo Studio

 The next essential tool for product photography is the camera.
-Although some smartphones have good cameras, they may not be suitable for product photography.
-A good camera should have manual controls and a zoom lens.
-The Canon T7i is my primary camera for product photography, but other options are available.
-I also use a Panasonic DMC-ZS7 that lets me get into tight places.
+While some smartphones have good cameras, they may not be ideal for this purpose.
+A camera with manual controls and a zoom lens is preferable.
+My primary camera is the Canon T7i, but other options exist.
+I also use a Panasonic DMC-ZS7 for tight spaces.